-Conversions of re-let properties to affordable rent
+• Conversions of re-let properties to Affordable Rent

 We understand that RPs may need to convert a level of re-let properties to Affordable Rent in order to support new development.
-We will support RPs converting up to one third of their re-let vacancies (excluding supported housing) to affordable rents, although affordability should still be monitored and rents should not exceed the LHA. (add in details to confirm that RPs have not converted more than a third of properties following consultation)
+We will support RPs converting up to one third of their re-let vacancies (excluding supported housing) to Affordable Rents, although affordability should still be monitored and rents should not exceed the LHA.
+Registered Providers operating across West Suffolk have converted 450 properties to affordable rent in the last five years.